Fluffernuttersandwich/Better7D2DbyFNS/README.md

 C. You can either use Craft from Container (Beyond Storage) mods, or you can use the IDC Nomad.
 Not both
 If you use one set, they are not compatible with the other.
 I chose Beyond Storage for this list.
 If you can live without that, you can add IDC Core and Nomad to your game (once it's been updated).

+---

+D. This Mod List is not compatible with the main EFT, Rebirth, Darkness Falls, nor Overhauls.

 ______________________________________________________________________________________________________________________